ishadrin/devart-template/project_posts/2014-02-01-My-First-Post.md

 Hello, my name is Ilya Shadrin.
-I grduated 4 years (WOW!!!) ago from Tomsk State Univercity, Faculty of Informatics.
+I graduated 4 years (WOW!!!) ago from Tomsk State Univercity, Faculty of Informatics.
 So, i spent a lot of time thinking about the information and the ways internet and devices deals with it.

 The project which i developing now is one of my results.